 - This is non-statutory we don't have to do it but many councils are, and it is considered good practice to do so - We consulted widely with the public and relevant professionals.
 The views of well over 500 people were taken into consideration - Based on this, we amended our initial priorities, and added new ones.
-A full draft was then produced A full draft was then produced - A "Working Party" group comprised mainly of autistic people and / or family members - meets regularly to look at the work in more detail - We intend to aim for approval by Cabinet in May, and also gain signoff from our other partners including Health bodies, etc.
+A full draft was then produced - A "Working Party" group comprised mainly of autistic people and / or family members meets regularly to look at the work in more detail - We intend to aim for approval by Cabinet in May, and also gain signoff from our other partners including Health bodies, etc.